StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Numerical results

 As we can see from Table \ref{tb:FDR}, the FDRs of StarTrek filter for different types of graph are well controlled below the nominal levels.
 In hub graph, the FDRs are relatively small but the power is still pretty good.
-Similar phenomenon for multiple edge testing problem is observed \citep{liu2013ggmfdr}.
+Similar phenomenon for multiple edge testing problem is observed \cite{liu2013ggmfdr}.
 In the context of node testing, it is also unsurprising.
 These empirical results actually match our demonstration about $|S|$ in Figure \ref{fig:demo}: hub graphs have a relatively weaker dependence structure (smaller $S$ values) and make it is easier to discover true hub nodes without making many errors.
 The power performance of the StarTrek filter is showed in Table \ref{tb:Power}.
 As the sample size grows, we see the power is increasing for all four different types of graphs.
 When $p$ is larger, there are more hub nodes in general due to the way of constructing the graphs, and we find the power is higher.
 Among different types of graphs, the power in hub graph and scale-free graph is higher than that in random and knn graph since the latter two are relatively denser and have more complicated topological structures.

-In Figure \ref{fig:p20q0.1} and \ref{fig:p30q0.1}, we demonstrate the performance of our method in the random graph with different parameters.
+In Figure \ref{fig:p20q0.1}, we demonstrate the performance of our method in the random graph with different parameters.
 Specifically, we vary the connecting probability changing from $0.1$ to $0.3$ in the x-axis.
 In those plots, we see the FDRs are all well controlled below the nominal level $q=0.1$.
 As the connecting probability of the random graph grows, the graph gets denser, resulting more hub nodes.
 Thus we can see the height of the short blue solids lines (representing $q d_0/d$) is decreasing.
 Based on our results in Theorem \ref{thm:fdr_hub}, the target level of FDP/FDR control is $q d_0/d$.
 This is why we find the mean and median of each box-plot is getting smaller as the connecting probability increases (hence $d_0$ decreases).

 The box-plots and the jittering points show that our StarTrek procedure not only controls the FDR but also prohibit it from varying too much, as implied by the theoretical results on FDP control in Section \ref{sec:hub_selection}.
 Regarding the power plots, we see that the power is smaller when the graph is denser since the hub selection problem becomes more difficult with more disturbing factors.
 Plots with nominal FDR level $q=0.2$ are deferred to Appendix \ref{app:fdp_power_plots}.